julianwhiteco/telegram_bot_opsec/README.md

 ### Building and Running.
 - Build with: `docker build -t opsec-bot .`
-- Run with: `docker run opsec-bot -a yourapikeyhere`
+- Run detached with: `docker run -d opsec-bot -a yourapikeyhere`